by April Renee, Financial Advisor and inaugural WER member

 By taking action and testing myself in nature where I could not escape my fears or utilize my usual ‘tricks’, my life shifted.
 In three days, WER changed my life.
 If you let it, WER can do that same for you.

 If you know of a SOF veteran who’s suffering, please share the following information with them.
-Article written by Patricia Alexander for 'Time for a Hero' organization:
+Article written by Patricia Alexander for 'Time for a Hero' organization can be found here.

 by Kym Pinkerton Hipp